hyperledger-archives/sawtooth-core/docs/source/txn_family_tutorial.rst

 manually entering any code.
 At each step, you can review the code for that step before proceeding to the next step.
 The code examples are located in subfolders named using the convention *xo-tutorial-stepNN*, where NN is a two-digit number.
-You simply run a special script named *env.sh* before you run the code for each step.
+You simply source a special script named *env.sh* before you run the code for each step.
 The script **env.sh** sets the PYTHONPATH environment variable to the correct value, so that the python  interpreter knows which code examples to run, when you  start the validator.